uhh very cool game for cdww but tiny diffrnet

 let dx = mouseX - pmouseX;

-Calculates horizontal mouse movement by subtracting the previous frame's X position from the current X position.
+Calculates horizontal movement: current mouse X minus previous frame's X position.

 let dy = mouseY - pmouseY;

-Calculates vertical mouse movement by subtracting the previous frame's Y position from the current Y position.
+Calculates vertical movement: current mouse Y minus previous frame's Y position.

 smoothVelX = lerp(smoothVelX, dx, 0.1);